ram-rom/Final-Project/README.md

 ```

 # Step by Step

 If you'd like to just run the pre-made configurations we made then feel free to do the following.
 For more comprehensive testing refer to the documentation above

 1. ssh into heracles
 2. clone the project: `git clone https://github.com/ram-rom/Final-Project.git`
 3. `cd Final-Project`
 4. `./make.sh`
+5. decide whether to run the short version or long version of make.sh.
+The short version
+   will run the random, perceptron and gshare predictor through one iteration of our benchmarks
+   while the long version will run the random, perceptron and gshare predictor through one iteration
+   of the benchmarks for numerous table sizes and global history sizes.
+Warning: The long version will
+   take up to 8 hours to run while the short version will only take about 30 minutes.
-5. look in the `analyze` folder for csv results
+6. look in the `analyze` folder for csv results

 # Expected Results and Analysis